 "Everywhere I go I am The Doctor and everyone smiles at me - they are pleased to see Doctor Who, who's far more exciting than I am."

-Also on Norton's show is Hollywood star Denzel Washington, soon to be seen in The Equalizer, who said he has problem with taking on action roles even though he celebrates his 60th birthday in December.
+Also on Graham's show is Hollywood star Denzel Washington, soon to be seen in The Equalizer, who said he has no problem with taking on action roles even though he celebrates his 60th birthday in December.

 "I've boxed for 20 years and I try to stay fit," he said.
 "I don't worry about getting hurt, I've read the script and know I win the fight.
 The stunt men make it safe, they take care of me."